GoekeLab/bambu/README.md

 ### Including single exons

-By default Bambu does not report single exon transcripts because they are known to have a high frequency of false positives and do not have splice junctions that are used by Bambu to distinguish read classes.
-Nevertheless Bambu trains a separate model on single-exon transcripts, and these predictions can be accessed and included in the annotations.
+By default *bambu* does not report single exon transcripts because they are known to have a high frequency of false positives and do not have splice junctions that are used by *bambu* to distinguish read classes.
+Nevertheless *bambu* trains a separate model on single-exon transcripts, and these predictions can be accessed and included in the annotations.

 ```rscript
 se <- bambu(reads = sample1.bam, annotations = annotations, genome = fa.file, opt.discovery = list(min.txScore.singleExon = 0))